Arrest in Cala Bona: How Could This Go On for So Long?

 Systemic Gaps Rather Than the Lone-Offender Myth

 The case is not just an individual tragedy but a mirror of structural problems in the hotel industry: seasonal contracts, rapid staff turnover, internationally mixed teams and language barriers.
 A workforce that constantly changes rarely creates stable trust relationships.
 Those who are new or on temporary contracts often fear professional consequences if they report incidents.
 Economic pressure also plays a role: hotels fear damage to their image, which can have brutal consequences during a holiday season.
-This can unconsciously lead to warnings not being consistently followed up.
+This can unconsciously lead to warnings not being consistently followed up, and recent reporting has raised questions about security gaps.

 The Role of Leadership: Ignorance or Turning a Blind Eye?